sablier-labs/docs/docs/concepts/16-glossary.md

 Since the withdrawable amounts in streams are updated every second, they embody the concept of real-time financial transactions.

+## Recurring Payments

+A business use case for open-ended streams, where payments such as salaries, grants, or subscriptions accrue over time and can be topped up periodically.

 ## Stream

-A new financial primitive that permits by-the-second payments.
+A digital agreement for distributing financial assets over time.

-Currently, Sablier offers two distribution protocols called Lockup and Flow.
-In Lockup, the creator has to lock up a specified amount of tokens, whereas in Flow, creator is not required to lock up any amount of tokens.
+In Sablier, streams distribute ERC-20 tokens over time and are represented as ERC-721 NFTs.
+Sablier offers two stream protocols called Lockup and Flow.
+In Lockup, the creator has to lock up a specified amount of tokens, whereas in Flow, the creator is not required to lock up any amount of tokens.

 ## Streaming

-By-the-second payments.
+The continuous form of token distribution where tokens become withdrawable over time, often by the second.

+Streaming is Sablier's flagship feature, but Sablier also includes non-stream distribution systems such as Merkle Airdrops and Bob.

 ## Token

-Digital tokens can exist in various forms, but the Sablier Protocol exclusively supports the streaming of ERC-20 tokens.
+Digital tokens can exist in various forms, but the Sablier Protocol exclusively supports distribution of ERC-20 tokens.

+## Token Distribution

+The umbrella category for releasing tokens to recipients over time or through claims.
+Sablier supports token distribution through streams, Merkle Airdrops, and price-gated vaults.

 ## Vesting

-One of the most popular use cases for streaming today.
+One of the most popular use cases for token distribution over time.

 The purpose of vesting is to delay gratification.
 Founders, investors, and employees must wait a certain amount of time before being able to access tokens.